JosephRynkiewicz/decoderfromscratch/README.md

 python3 generate.py

-## the file sample.txt is an example of generated text.
+### The file sample.txt is an example of generated text.